• Skip to primary navigation

 • Halve the yellow onion.
 Dice one half and roughly chop the other into larger strips.

-• Place a medium saucepan over medium heat and add a tbsp of the sunflower oil.
+• Place a medium saucepan over medium heat and add a tablespoon of the sunflower oil.
 Add the diced half of the onion and fry until softening and turning translucent.
-Add the moong dal and 1/2 a teaspoon of the ground turmeric.
+Add the moong dal and ½ a teaspoon of the ground turmeric.
 Stir to combine and cover with water.
 Place the lid on and bring to a simmer before reducing the heat to low.

 • Allow the lentils to cook, stirring occasionally, until the lentils are completely cooked and the mixture resembles a very loose porridge.